PeterJochem/Snake/README.md

 There are four output neurons.
 Each one represents one of the 4 legal moves for the snake.
 Whichever neuron is maximally fired, its corresponding direction will be the direction we move in.

+### Genetic Algorithm
-The Genetic Algorithm's crossover function simply averages each matrix of weights from two of the chosen neural networks.
+ The crossover function simply averages each matrix of weights from two of the chosen neural networks.
 Then, a small bit of noise is added to this average.

-Weight Saving
+### Weight Saving
 I implemented weight saving and loading to help speed up debugging times.
 The weights and meta-data are saved in best_weights.txt

 A good weight set is learned in 3-4 generations.

+### Video
 The video of the trained neural network playing snake can be found at